letsdrink/ouzo/docs/documentation/functional_programming.rst

 * :doc:`../utils/arrays` contains facade for php arrays functions.
 You will never wonder if array_filter has array or closure as the first parameter.
 * :doc:`../utils/functions` contains static utility methods returning closures that can be used with Arrays and FluentArray.
 * :doc:`../utils/fluent_array` provides an interface for manipulating arrays in a chained fashion.
+* :doc:`../utils/fluent_iterator` provides an interface for manipulating iterators in a chained fashion.
 * :doc:`../utils/fluent_functions` provides an interface for composing functions in a chained fashion.